-Each year students will undergo a week of intensive training covering warbird airframes and components, radial engines,
+Each year scholarship recipients undergo a week of intensive training covering warbird airframes and components, radial engines,

 required maintenance and inspections, required tools, component vendors, and a variety of topics related to the care and feeding

 of our warbirds.
-Student expenses will be covered by a grant from the scholarship program, and the training will be conducted at a partnering maintenance facility that agrees to teach the agreed-to curriculum.
+Student expenses are covered by a grant from the scholarship program, and the training will be conducted at a partnering maintenance facility that agrees to teach the agreed-to curriculum.

 Please consider our Warbird A&P Scholarship

 in your annual giving plan.
 Your contribution is tax deductible, and you may send a check or visit the Donations

 Finally, if your maintenance facility has any rising stars you feel would be good candidates for our Boot Camp

 , please send his or her information to email@example.com